Our partnership with the Natural History Museum

 Orsted partnership with the Natural History Museum

 The Natural History Museum inspires millions of visitors each year to feel connected to our extraordinary planet and understand the desperate need to act now to protect it. Ørsted shares with the Natural History Museum a vision of a world where people and planet thrive.
 We believe that climate change is the most significant barrier to that future and are taking real action to help create a world that runs entirely on green energy.
-We’re proud to support the Natural History Museum’s Wildlife Photographer of the Year exhibition, which brings visitors closer to the incredible diversity and beauty of our shared home.

 Duncan Clark, Head of Region UK, Ørsted